Call Now

 Vehicle Recall Claims

 If a vehicle defect is discovered, the National Highway Traffic Safety Administration or the manufacturer may recall the vehicle.
-When there is a recall, car owners should bring their vehicles into the dealerships where the vehicles were purchased to receive a repair or replacement free of charge.
+When there is a recall, car owners should bring their vehicles to the dealerships where they were purchased to receive a repair or replacement free of charge.

 Your vehicle does not necessarily have to be the subject of a recall in order to win a defective vehicle lawsuit, but recall status is important to know, as it could affect the validity of your claim.
 You can search for a vehicle recall with your VIN number on the NHTSA website.